kalvir781/kalv/cv/index.md

 2008 - London Twitter Hack Weekend - Organized the first London twitter weekend hack weekend.
 Expanding on the use of metadata development on tweets and the adding of contextual information for relevant search results.
 2009 - [RubyManor Conference 2](http://rubymanor.org) - Co-organized the conference
 2010 - LRUG November - [more websockets](https://lrug.org/meetings/2010/november/) - Overview of Websockets and how to work with modern realtime HTTP
+2012 - HackHut - Talk on Intercom, sharing the importance of interaction with your customers for startup development

 ### Microsoft Talks
 2012 Make Web Not War - presenting and discussing Realtime Web infrastructure for the future.